gdsfactory/gplugins/README.md

 ## Installation for contributors

-We recommend `uv` for installing GDSFactory:
+We recommend `uv` for installing GDSfactory.
+If you don't already have uv, install with the following command:

 ```bash
 # On macOS and Linux.